Report Benefit Fraud

 - not declaring the full amount of income, savings or capital

-- false claims by homeowners - inventing fictitious landlords
+- false claims by homeowners such as inventing fictitious landlords

 - not declaring that there are other people, usually with income or savings, living in the property

-- failing to declare change of address - failing to declare a move while continuing to receive council tax reduction for a previous address
+- failing to declare change of address while continuing to receive Council Tax discount for the old address

 How you can help stop Benefit Fraud